Whittle Laboratory: The New Whittle Laboratory

-International Awards
+International awards

-The Whittle Laboratory's work has won over 100 international awards including the Gas Turbine Award, the American Society of Mechanical Engineers highest honour in the field, 15 times.
-The award has been made once a year since 1963.
+The Whittle Laboratory is world’s most academically successful propulsion and power lab.
+Work from the Lab has won over 100 international awards including the Gas Turbine Award, the American Society of Mechanical Engineers highest honour in the field, 15 times.
+The award has been made once a year since 1963, with Whittle Lab work winning 10 of the last 18.